 Self-Limiting LOI - These are loss of inventory events where the leakage point is above the location where the RHR system attaches to the RCS.
 Therefore, the leakage will stop without human intervention before the RHR/SDC system is lost.
 For these types of LOIs there shall be no reliance on manual or automatic actions.

-Shutdown Operation - Shutdown operation exists
+Shutdown Operation - Shutdown operation exists during refueling outages, forced outages, and maintenance outages starting when the plant has met the entry conditions for RHR/DHR and cooling has been initiated, and ending when the plant is heating up and RHR/DHR has been secured.

 Phases of a Significance Determination